-I cannot imagine the Christmas holidays without making my grandmother’s toffee.
+I cannot imagine the Christmas holidays without making my Grandma Woodward’s Homemade Toffee.
 Unfortunately for the past few months, nuts and I do not agree.
-I did make a few batches to give out to clients and then I decided it was time for me to be able to enjoy some as well.
-Hence this quick and easy recipe for Nut-Free Toffee was born.
+I did make a few batches to give out to clients and then I decided it was time for me to be able to enjoy my favorite holiday treat.
+I created this quick and easy recipe for Nut-Free Toffee.

 - 3/4 cup cocoa nibs